shoeffner/mthesis/src/models_and_methods.md

 locations which have a gradient pointing into the same or similar directions will be the winning center point.

-This sometimes leads to problems where the eye crop has for example some wrinkles, shadows, eye lids, reflections on glasses, or other illumination changes.
+This sometimes leads to problems where the eye crop has some wrinkles, shadows, low eyelids, reflections on glasses, or other illumination changes.
 @Timm2011 use an inverted Gaussian filtered image to calculate weights which should give the real pupil higher chances to be selected.
 The dark parts of the image -- low gray values -- will thus get higher weights.
 In
 \Gaze{}, where Dlib uses \SI{8}{{bit}} image values, a dark pixel with a smoothed value of \num{15} would for example get a weight of $255-15=240$.
-The extension of discarding vectors facing inwards by @Hume2012 also leads to an improvement, especially because eye brows and eye lids no longer hint towards arbitrary points inside the sclera.
+The extension of discarding vectors facing inwards by @Hume2012 also leads to an improvement, especially because eyebrows and eyelids no longer hint towards arbitrary points inside the sclera.

 Once the pupil centers are found, they need to be aligned with the 3D model.